-Child custody considers many complex legal issues and will affect children for the short-term as well as the long-term.
+Child custody considers many complex legal issues and will affect children in the short term as well as the long-term.
 Having the aid of a child custody lawyer ensures that both parents’ and children’s best interests and rights are being legally represented and considered during a very emotional time.

 If your custody arrangement is no longer serving you, you have the right to file a petition for a modification.
 This modification must still be in the best interests of the child, however.
 If both parents mutually agree on the modification, they may be able to work out a solution without a formal modification but there are legal downsides to doing so.
 Consequently, taking the appropriate legal steps with the assistance of a custody lawyer will be legally binding and safeguard everyone’s rights.

 We can help with child custody issues in New York, Bronx, Westchester County, Upper East Side, and all other areas of New York City.

 Making the right decisions during a divorce can be extremely challenging.
 Yet, these decisions will have an impact on you and your children for years to come.
 With so many complex variables to consider, getting the legal advice and skill of an experienced New York child custody attorney will ensure that terms are negotiated to everyone’s benefit.

 Contact us at the offices of Juan Luciano Divorce Lawyer to see how we can help.